felangel/bloc/docs/coreconcepts.md

 }
 ```

-If we then re-run the same `main.dart` snippet from before, we should see the following output:
+If we then rerun the same `main.dart` snippet from before, we should see the following output:

 ```sh
 Transition { currentState: 0, event: CounterEvent.increment, nextState: 1 }